 A fast-paced serial drama in an urban setting, Shortland Street explores the lives and loves of the patients and staff of a modern metropolitan hospital and contains a heady mix of medical crisis, human drama, comedy, romance and suspense.
-First airing in 1992, Shortland Street celebrates 23 years on air in 2015.
+First airing in 1992, Shortland Street celebrated it's 25th Anniversary in May 2017.
 With around 40% of all viewers tuning in every night, Shortland Street is regularly the number one show in target demographics 18-39 and Household Shoppers with children.
 As well as being New Zealand's most successful serial drama, the show screens in several international territories including Fiji, Australia and Ireland.

 You bet Shortland Street is the best we can do.
 For nigh on 28 years, it’s churned out 110 minutes of drama, romance and medical misadventure every single week, and its progressive, dynamic storylines have gripped the nation.
 Tara Ward